CrociDB/blog/content/post/lisp-adventures/one-two-three-infinity/index.md

 # Conclusion

-I was motivated by [this repository](https://github.com/clarkzjw/one-two-three...infinity) with several implementations of several languages on this problem.
+I was motivated by [this repository](https://github.com/clarkzjw/one-two-three...infinity) with implementations in several languages on this problem.
 I actually had the implementation with Streams quite early, but I wanted to explore a bit more other lazy structures in Racket, and more specifically the Lazy Racket.
 In the end, seems like it's not as simple to use as I imagined.

-While I didn't really learn about the internals of the lazy implementation of Racket, I enjoyed this whole process.
+While I didn't really learn a lot about the internals of the lazy implementation of Racket, I enjoyed this whole process.
+If you happen to know more about this, I'd love to hear from you.